Primayer/XilogDataApiDocs/README.md

 ## Data/All/{SerialNumber}/{StartDate}/{EndDate}/{Token}
 #### Purpose
-Returns a collection of the raw channel data for the specified Xilog 4g logger.
+Returns a collection of the raw channel data for the specified Xilog NG logger.
 (Max 8 days)
 #### Signature
 <ol>
 <li>Endpoint : <a href="https://xilogdataapi.atriumiot.com/Data/All/"> https://xilogdataapi.atriumiot.com/Data/All/</a>